Early Bird registration discount through January 30, 2025

 Sessions

 Five one-hour live webinars with time for discussion and learning from other participants.
-(Sometimes offered as three two-hour sessions.)
 Available for replay in case you miss a session or want to listen again.

 Session 1: The Engaged Analysis Approach + Economic Impacts of Outdoor Recreation, Tourism and Operations